Background

 You, FedEx and CUSMA filled up fast.
 If you weren’t able to attend or simply want to watch it again, it’s now available on demand.

-New Proof of Origin Requirements
+Proof of Origin Requirements

-In order to claim the preferential tariff treatment for each country under CUSMA/USMCA/T-MEC, a set of data elements referred to as a ‘certification origin’ must be provided by the exporter, producer or importer of the goods by adding the information to any document (e.g., Commercial Invoice) accompanying the shipment, or if preferred, by providing it on a separate document.
+In order to claim the preferential tariff treatment for each country under CUSMA/USMCA/T-MEC, a set of data elements referred to as a ‘certification origin’ must be provided by the exporter, producer or importer of the goods by adding the information to any document (e.g., Commercial Invoice) accompanying the shipment or, if preferred, by providing it on a separate document.
 In addition, the imported goods must originate* and be exported from a CUSMA/USMCA/T-MEC country.

-The 'Certification of Origin' can be completed in English, French, or Spanish and will not follow a prescribed format, however, the following minimum data elements must be included:
+The 'Certification of Origin' can be completed in English, French, or Spanish and will not follow a prescribed format; however, the following minimum data elements must be included:

 1. Indicate the Certifier (Importer, Exporter or Producer)